SevilayMuni/Project-No.2-Pandas-Tableau-Student-Mobility/README.md

-# Indepth Data Analysis on Study Mobility: Insights on Students' Preferences
+# Pandas assisted Feature Engineering on Study Mobility: Tableau Dashboards for Students' Preferences

 This dataset aims to facilitate an understanding of global student mobility trends over time, allowing viewers to identify patterns and gain valuable insights into educational preferences across different nations.